-- Move the background-red class before the display-none in the list of classes and Save.
+- Move the background-error class before the display-none in the list of classes and Save.

 This action visually changes the order of the styles in the CSS file.
 This tool can fix any order of creation CSS Specificity issue inside Webflow.

-Now, background-red is first, and display-none is second on the style sheet.
+Now, background-error is first, and display-none is second on the style sheet.
 Now we can use our display-none class as intended.